brianhouse/art_and_code/units/3_nonlinearity/description.md

 def the_end():
     print("That's all, folks")
 ```

+It may be too late already, but an important thing everyone needs to learn: **type Control-C to exit your program if you get stuck**.
+You'll need it.

 Using functions to represent physical spaces lets us picture how the parts of the program are interrelated.
 But although _Adventure_ and _Zork_ did it this way, it is not the only option.
 The "rooms" (or "states") could correspond to topics of conversation, or a character's moods, or a medical diagnosis, or a events in a soccer match.